yoeripasmans/datadivision/readme.md

   },
 ```

-Then added a fill to the bars in the svg by comparing the club color data to the topscorers data in a for loop.
+7. Then I added a fill to the bars in the svg by comparing the clubcolor.json file to the topscorers data in a for loop.

 ```javascript
 .style("fill", function(d) {